os-js/manual.os-js.org/src/v3/guide/deploy/README.md

 Follow the regular installation guide to set up your OS.js installation.

-This article contains instructions and recommendations for deploying your OS.js instance on a production environment.
+This article contains instructions and recommendations for deploying your OS.js instance in a production environment.

 ## Checklist